 In recent years, we have grown our business and beverage offerings primarily through the acquisition of other companies, development of new product lines and growth with key customers.
 We believe that opportunities exist to grow our business by leveraging existing customer relationships, obtaining new customers, exploring new channels of distribution, introducing new products or identifying appropriate acquisition or strategic alliance candidates.
 The success of this strategy with respect to acquisitions depends on our ability to manage and integrate acquisitions and alliances into our existing business.
 Furthermore, the businesses or product lines that we acquire or align with may not be integrated successfully into our business or prove profitable.
-In addition to the foregoing factors, our ability to expand our business in foreign countries is also dependent on, and may be limited by, our ability to comply with the laws of the various jurisdictions.
+In addition to the foregoing factors, our ability to expand our business in foreign countries is also dependent on, and may be limited by, our ability to comply with the laws of the various jurisdictions in which we may operate, as well as changes in local government regulations and policies in such jurisdictions.
 If we fail to successfully manage our operations, our business and results of operation could be adversely affected.